beginning of content

 It's also important to keep track of your child's emotions.
 This is because long periods of mood changes may be a sign of something more serious, such as a mental health issue.

-There are 3 key factors to watch for when keeping track of your child's mood swings:
+There are 3 key things to watch for when tracking your child's mood swings:

-1. Duration — check if your child's negative mood lasts longer than 2 weeks.
+1. Duration (how long) — does your child's low mood last longer than 2 weeks?

-2. Severity — look for significant changes in your child's thoughts, feelings or general behaviour.
+2. Severity (how strong) — are there major changes in their thoughts, feelings or behaviour?

-If you are concerned that your child is experiencing something more than just a teenage mood swing, seek support from your doctor or the resources below.
+If you are worried that your child is experiencing something more than just a teenage mood swing, seek support from your doctor or the resources below.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.